2008-2014 Dodge Challenger

 2008 • 2009 • 2010 • 2011 • 2012 • 2013 • 2014

-In a nutshell: This article is an overview of your Challenger's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your car's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Challenger.

 Overview of the Dodge Challenger